 Dusk is setting in.
 A group of women waiting next to me starts singing and dancing.
 They’re practicing for the big celebration tomorrow.
 Their silhouettes shimmering in the last light of the evening.
 We’re stepping into the boat.
 A mother holds her child between her knees and hums a song.

 Easy and happy as a little lamb that just drank its mother’s milk, the child looks at his mother and then towards the starry sky above her.
 A man keeps the bottom of the boat from leaking with his foot.
 Our almost 12-year old boatsman will bring us safely the other side.
 Without a doubt.

 The paramount chief of Aburoc is a tall, sleek, old man.
 With a long cane in his hand, he is waiting for us on the other bank.
 His villagers have become a small minority since the influx of IDPs.
 But there aren’t any tensions here whatsoever.

 Some of the shelters are even built directly up against the round clay house of the chief.
 “We are one Shilluk.
-We share what we have, like we share the sorrows of war,” he says.
+We share what we have, like we share the war,” he says.
 He knows Cordaid and thanks us for what we do for his community.
-Then he slowly moves on, the tall cane in hand.
+Then he slowly moves on, the large cane in hand.
 His robe waving in the evening breeze.
 This is how kings walk.

 I walk back to the Cordaid shelter where I’m sleeping this week.
 On my left, an old woman is crawling out of a poorly built hut on hands and knees.
 Aburoc.
 And further down the road, there is an ostrich.
-The beast is huge and it’s looking at me with its prehistoric eyes.
+The beast is humongous and it’s looking at me with its prehistoric eyes.
 I know her story.
 She had to flee together with the people.
 Her male companion was killed by rebels.
 And eaten.
 Now she walks alone and won’t lay eggs anymore.
 Aburoc.